crawsome/PyMusicGen/README.md

  * From scratch, a piano tone generator that will try to randomly output nice-sounding music.
  * **Linux only for now**.
 Looking to make it platform-independent.
  * Songs can be saved, loaded, or reproduced using the seeds.
 (You can write down some seeds, come back and get the same "Random" measure, without saving to disk)
- * A lot of effort was put into arbitrary-seeming logic in the makeRandomNotes() method.

 # Personal thoughts:
  * It's a little like an elevator music generator.
 Nothing special, but nothing to shake a stick at.